google/benchmark/README.md

 ## Exiting Benchmarks in Error

-When external influences such as file I/O and network errors occur within a benchmark the `State::SkipWithError(const char* msg)` function can be used to skip that run of benchmark and report the error.
+When errors caused by external influences, such as file I/O and network communication, occur within a benchmark the `State::SkipWithError(const char* msg)` function can be used to skip that run of benchmark and report the error.
 Note that only future iterations of the `KeepRunning()` are skipped.
 Users may explicitly return to exit the benchmark immediately.

 The `SkipWithError(...)` function may be used at any point within the benchmark, including before and after the `KeepRunning()` loop.